deemp/flakes/README.md

-# Codium for Haskell
+# nix-managed

-This is a Nix flake for Haskell development or problem-solving.
-It can be used for OJ, e.g., ACPOJ (hosted by [@ParfenovIgor](https://github.com/ParfenovIgor)).
+This is a Nix flake for trying Haskell.
+Its Haskell files are managed by `manager`, which uses the [managed](https://hackage.haskell.org/package/managed-1.0.9) package.

-It contains:
+This flake contains:
-- Codium with all necessary extensions for Haskell and Nix
+- [VSCodium](https://vscodium.com/) with all necessary extensions for Haskell and Nix
-- Shell tools for Haskell and Nix, like ghc, stack, ghcid, rnix-lsp
+- Shell tools for Haskell (`GHC 9.0.2`) and Nix, like `ghc`, `stack`, `ghcid`, `rnix-lsp`
-- A hand-made tool for adding and removing modules and file templates (`manager`)
+- A hand-made tool for managing modules and file templates (`manager`)

 ## Quick start